Associate Professor Bill Kirkpatrick, Chair

 Departmental Guidelines and Goals

 The Communication Department offers a rigorous and robust curriculum that addresses three overarching areas of study: Relational Communication, Rhetoric, and Media Studies.
 In the tradition of the liberal arts, we encourage students to take courses from all three areas of study to amplify the complexity of communication.
 It is our commitment to educate autonomous thinkers who use moral discernment when addressing the issues of our time through a curriculum that engages students in intersecting media, text and interaction when analyzing meaning-making in any given context.

-Throughout the curriculum we generate opportunities for students to practice what they are learning in many ways.
+Throughout the curriculum we generate opportunities in many ways for students to practice what they are learning.
 Students practice the discipline through structured opportunities that promote original research in senior seminars, conference presentations, journal publications, and summer research.
-In terms of the less traditional modes of practice, students have multiple opportunities to address publics through speaking and writing, ethically engaging with other students from a variety of backgrounds and perspectives, using technology as agents rather than consumers, and interrogating and rethinking the performance of the self.
-Insofar as “practicing” the discipline involves mindful awareness and reflection on the processes of communication that surround students every moment of their lives, the department does this as a matter of course.
+In terms of less traditional modes of practice students have multiple opportunities to address publics through speaking and writing, ethically engaging with other students from a variety of backgrounds and perspectives, using technology as agents rather than consumers, and interrogating and rethinking the performance of the self.
+Insofar as "practicing" the discipline involves mindful awareness and reflection on the processes of communication that continually surround students, the department does this as a matter of course.

 A student majoring in Communication must complete a minimum of nine courses in the department.
 All students must declare Communication as their major prior to taking Theorizing Communication (COMM 280) and Research in Communication (COMM 290).
 Both COMM 280 and COMM 290 must be taken by the end of the sophomore year and before taking upper division (300 and 400 level) courses.
 In addition to completing these core requirements, students must complete one course at the 100-level, one course at the 200-level, three courses at the 300-level, one course at the 400-level, and one additional course at any level.